gdavida/fenrir/lesson_plans/week_01/day_02.markdown

 ---

 ### What did you notice about doing this refactoring?
 What was challenging?
 What was easy?
 What surprised you?
 Do you feel like your code is better?
 Worse?
 The same?

+---

+# Secret Bonus Homework

+Look at  `tests/date_validator_test.rb` and (if you got this far) `tests/coprimality_test.rb`.
+This is the code that is run when you run `rake`.
+See if you can figure out what the different parts are.

+As a hint, this is _Minitest_.